Naflet01/Math-Tutor-V2/README.md

 - [Maintainers](#maintainers)`

 ## Summary
-A simple math tutor that teaches you simple math problems.
+A simple math tutor that generates a randoms question lets the user know if their answer is right or wrong.

 ## Console Output Testing Example
 ```